 MUSIC GOT ME HERE

 In a freak snowboarding accident, Forrest, age 18, suffers a life threatening traumatic brain injury that leaves him trapped inside himself -- unable to speak or move for nearly two years.
 Tom, an eccentric music therapist with a troubled childhood, will do anything to get a response from Forrest.
 He dresses up in costumes and makes up silly songs.
 For months, Forrest doesn’t even acknowledge him.
 Then, one day Forrest painstakingly types with one finger on his Dynavox: “Please help me find my voice”.
 Tom begins by teaching Forrest to breathe...then hum.
 After many months of painstaking practice, the hums turn into Forrest's first two words.
 Within weeks, he's singing entire songs and speaking in sentences

 A One-man Show

-Tom Sweitzer, Music Therapist, Writer, Composer and Actor invites you to attend his one man show “Meatballs and Music.”
-Tom takes us on a journey through his turbulent, colorful yet inspiring childhood.
+Tom Sweitzer, Music Therapist, Writer, Composer and Actor invites you to attend his one man show “20 Seconds” Tom takes us on a journey through his turbulent, colorful yet inspiring childhood.
 Raised by a dying compassionate Italian Mother and a Schizophrenic Father at age eight Tom runs away from home, lured by the music he hears pouring out from the church window across the street.
 When the church doors open, he’s met by a Sunday School teacher that changes his life forever.
-“Meatballs and Music” is a 90-minute raw look into a man’s life which promises to remind us that we are all human if we only allow ourselves to hear the music
+“20 Seconds” is a 90-minute raw look into a man’s life which promises to remind us that we are all human if we only allow ourselves to hear the music

 LAND OF MUSIC